xatornet/GridMTFix/README.md

 This scripts is expecting that you use Race Driver: Grid with a DRMLess exe with a 4GB LAA patch applied.
 In case you are using GOG or Steam Releases, read below:

 ### * GOG Release
 Gog release is already DRMless, so you only have to apply the 4GB LAA Patch.
-Use [NTCore's 4GB Tpatch tool](https://ntcore.com/?page_id=371) to patch the exe file and you are good to continue with the other steps of this document.
+Use [NTCore's 4GB Patch tool](https://ntcore.com/?page_id=371) to patch the exe file and you are good to continue with the other steps of this document.

 ### * Steam Release
 Steam release has DRM, so if you apply the 4GB LAA Patch to it, it will fail.
-You have to remove it's DRM using [atom0s Steamless tool](https://github.com/atom0s/Steamless) and then, use the [NTCore's 4GB Tpatch tool](https://ntcore.com/?page_id=371) to patch the exe file.
+You have to remove it's DRM using [atom0s Steamless tool](https://github.com/atom0s/Steamless) and then, use the [NTCore's 4GB Patch tool](https://ntcore.com/?page_id=371) to patch the exe file.
 It's mandatory doing it in this exact order.
 Then, continue with this instructions.

 ## How to apply the fix
 If you already have the requirements above done, the fix is easy to apply.